jeremieca/pulsion/README.md

 Pulsion help you to develop your bash script faster.
 It provides a list of functions to make generic actions in your command process.
 This functions, available by default in Pulsion, are called helpers.

-  - verbose : Echo or not depending on the verbose level (1=high importance only, 5=all importance)
+  - verbose : Echo or not depending on the verbose level (1=very high importance only, 5= very low importance)

 ```shell
 verbose 3 "Echo only if level of verbose is <= 3"